Vice-President (Business Development)

-The Committee ensures that the acceptance and use of any gift, bequest or pledge (“gift”) is appropriate, considers donor recognition policy and procedures, supports the objectives of existing endowment funds and advisory groups associated with philanthropy programs, and oversees the University’s stewardship of endowments.
+The Committee ensures that the acceptance and use of any gift, bequest or pledge (“gift”) is appropriate and lawful, considers donor recognition policy and procedures, supports the objectives of existing endowment funds and advisory groups associated with philanthropy programs, and oversees the University’s stewardship of endowments.

 The Advancement Committee is a management committee accountable to the Vice-Chancellor and President.

 The Advancement Committee undertakes the following functions and responsibilities:

 - oversees University philanthropy practices and policies, ensuring compliance with the wishes of donors and with legal or government policy requirements (including provisions under the Commonwealth Foreign Influence Transparency Scheme legislation and QUT’s University Foreign Interference Guidelines)